ogait001/academic-profile/_posts/2026-05-01-the-infinite-interior.md

 <br>

-*A Proposition on Distance, Asymptotic Transition, and the Irreducible One*
+*A proposition on distance, asymptotic transition, and the irreducible One*
 > Replacement requires a boundary.
 Continuity admits none.

 <br><br>